timacdonald/json-api/README.md

 #### `toAttributes()`

-In some scenarios you may need complete control over the attributes you are exposing or access to the current request.
+In some scenarios you may need greater control over the attributes you are exposing.
 If that is the case, you may implement the `toAttributes()` method.
+This will grant you access to the current request and also allow for conditionals.

 ```php
 <?php